U.S. flag An official website of the United States government

 • Lawfully compounded drugs

-There also are several exclusions in the definition of transaction noted in section 581(24) of the FD&C Act which result in DSCSA requirements not applying to certain transfers of drug.
+There are several exclusions in the definition of transaction noted in section 581(24) of the FD&C Act, which result in DSCSA requirements not applying to certain transfers of a drug.

-If an entity meets more than one trading partner definition, it must comply with all applicable requirements in section 582 of the FD&C Act but is not required to duplicate requirements.
-Visit section 582(a)(1) of the FD&C Act.
+An entity that meets more than one trading partner definition must comply with all applicable requirements in section 582 of the FD&C Act, but not duplicative requirements.
+Visit section 582(a)(1) of the FD&C Act for more information.

-No, FDA has not established standardized forms for such product tracing information.
-However, the Agency issued a final guidance, “DSCSA Standards for the Interoperable Exchange of Information for Tracing of Certain Human, Finished, Prescription Drugs: How to Exchange Product Tracing Information,” that identifies standards to help trading partners understand the methods available for exchanging product tracing information.
+No. FDA has not established standardized forms for such product tracing information.
+The agency issued a final guidance, “DSCSA Standards for the Interoperable Exchange of Information for Tracing of Certain Human, Finished, Prescription Drugs: How to Exchange Product Tracing Information,” that identifies standards to help trading partners understand the methods available for exchanging product tracing information.

 Yes, except for sales by a dispenser to another dispenser to fulfill a specific patient need.
 The law defines a “specific patient need” as the transfer of a product from one pharmacy to another to fill a prescription for an identified patient and does not include the transfer of a product from one pharmacy to another for the purpose of increasing or replenishing stock in anticipation of a potential need.
-You can find more information in sections 581(19) and 582(d)(1)(A)(ii) of the FD&C Act.
+Visit sections 581(19) and 582(d)(1)(A)(ii) of the FD&C Act for more information.

-6. Do veterinarians or veterinary clinics have any obligations under DSCSA when they use human prescription drugs in animals?
+Do veterinarians or veterinary clinics have any obligations under product tracing or other obligations under DSCSA when they use human prescription drugs in animals?

 No. If a veterinarian or a veterinary clinic uses human prescription drugs only in animals in accordance with section 512(a)(5) of the FD&C Act, the veterinarian or veterinary clinic is excluded from the definition of dispenser under section 581(3)(B) of the FD&C Act.